Working with improvement actions in Compliance Manager

 You can delete evidence when the improvement action hasn't yet reached a pass or fail status.
 To delete evidence files or links, select the action menu (the three dots) to the right of the item's name and select Delete.
 Confirm the deletion when prompted.

-When an improvement action has a test status of Passed, Failed (low, medium, or high risk), or Out of scope, evidence files and links can no longer be deleted.
+When an improvement action has a test status of Passed, Failed, or Out of scope, evidence files and links can no longer be deleted.

 Assign improvement action to assessor for completion

 After you complete the work, conduct testing, and upload evidence, the next step is to assign the improvement action to an assessor for validation.
-The assessor validates the work and examines the documentation, and selects the appropriate test status.
+The assessor validates the work, examines the evidence, and selects the appropriate test status.

 Accepting updates to improvement actions

-When an update is available for an improvement action, you’ll see a notification next to its name.
+When an update is available for an improvement action, you see a notification next to its name.
 You can either accept the update or defer it for a later time.